vgvinter/biomassml/README.md

 ## 💪 Getting Started

-biomassml allows you to predict gasification results for biomass samples as a function of the biomass properties and the process operating conditions
+biomassml allows you to predict gasification results for biomass samples as a function of the biomass properties and the process operating conditions.

 > TODO show in a very small amount of space the **MOST** useful thing your package can do.
 Make it as short as possible!
 You have an entire set of docs for later.